from lec_utils import *

 - Key idea: If you give

-a custom function, it should map $\texttt{DataFrame} \rightarrow \texttt{anything}$.
-The outputs of the custom function will be stitched together intelligently bypandas
+applya custom function, it should map $\texttt{DataFrame} \rightarrow \texttt{anything}$.
+The outputs of the custom function will be stitched together intelligently bypandas.

-⭐️ The grouping method cheat sheet: agg
+⭐️ The grouping method cheat sheet: agg, filter, transform, and apply ⭐️¶

 After grouping, use: